RequirementsFGCUcaballotti4514/FamilyInitiativeProject/Use Case.md

 **Alternative Path:**

 - If staff encounters an issue while inputting data, they can choose to save the data and come back to it later
 - If the staff makes an issue after the data was input.
-They are able to edit the save file.
+They are able to edit the saved file.
   - [Edit Data Entry](https://github.com/RequirementsFGCUcaballotti4514/FamilyInitiativeProject/blob/main/Use%20Case.md#010-0001-edit-data-entry).
 - If the system is experiencing technical difficulties and the data cannot be saved, RBT will be prompted to try again later
 - If the parent encounters an issue while viewing the data, they can choose to contact the RBT or the system support team for assistance